Planckian bound on quantum dynamical entropy

+We support the conjecture \eqref{eq:boundintro} with two main pieces of evidence.
+First, its growth rate vanishes if $Q$ is a local observable.
+Second, if $Q$ is a rescaled extensive quantity the entropy growth rate is given, in a large non-critical many-body systems and for a Gaussian measurement scheme, by an exact formula, which satisfies a Planckian bound.
+The exact rate formula is obtained thanks to a general emergent Gaussianity property of interacting systems, and is our main technical contribution.
+We shall then argue that the Planck bound applies more generally.

+Below, we shall define our setup in more detail, see Fig.~\ref{fig:setup}, go through the arguments supporting the Planckian bound, and discuss analogous results on purification.

-Consider a quantum system $A$, whose initial state is mixed, and given by the density matrix $\rho$.
-We shall purify $\rho$ as the reduced density matrix of the pure state $ \sqrt{\rho}$ on $A \bar{A}$, where $\bar{A}$ is an identical copy of $A$.
-(The reduced density matrix of $\bar{A}$ is also $\rho$.)
-We shall by default be concerned with the case where $A$ is a many-body quantum system with short-range Hamiltonian $H$, and $\rho = \frac1{Z} e^{-\beta H}$ is the thermal equilibrium at temperature $1/\beta$.
-In that case $\sqrt\rho$ is known as the thermofield double (see \cite{tsie-thermaldouble,chen2023quantumprep} for realization proposals on near-term quantum platforms).
+\textbf{Setup.} { Consider a many-body quantum system $A$ with short-range Hamiltonian $H$, initialized in a thermal state $\rho = e^{-\beta H} / \mathrm{Tr}[e^{-\beta H}]$ at temperature $1/\beta$.
+We purify $\rho$ as the reduced density matrix of the pure state $\sqrt{\rho}$ on $A \bar{A}$, where $\bar{A}$ is an identical copy of $A$.
+The state $\sqrt\rho$ is known as the thermofield double (TFD), see \cite{tsie-thermaldouble,chen2023quantumprep} for realization proposals on near-term quantum platforms.}